Oire/Osst/README.md

 ### Create a Token

 first you need to create a token.
-There are some required and some optional fields you can set.
-If you don't set any of the required fields, an `OsstException` will be thrown.
+There are some **required** properties (marked in bold) and some *optional* ones (marked in italic) you can set.
+If you don’t set any of the required properties, an `OsstException` will be thrown.

 * `userId`, **required** — ID of the user the token belongs to, as an integer.
 * `expirationTime`, **required** — Time when the token expires.
 Stored as timestamp (big integer), but can be set in various ways, see below.
 * `tokenType`, *optional* — If you want to perform an additional check of the token (say, separate password recovery tokens from e-mail change tokens), you may set a token type as an integer.
 * `additionalInfo`, *optional* — Any additional information you want to convey with the token, as string.
 For instance, you can pass some JSON data here.
 The information can be additionally encrypted, see below.

-To create a token for user with ID of `123` and with token type of `3` expiring in an hour and store it into the database, do the following:
+To create a token for user with ID of `123` and with token type of `3` expiring in an hour, and store it into the database, do the following:

 ```php
 use Oire\Osst\Osst;